notqmail/notqmail.org/Home.md

 Our starting point for this project is [netqmail 1.06](https://github.com/notqmail/notqmail/tree/netqmail-1.06), with previous netqmail and qmail releases also tagged in the repo.

-# Which features will notqmail implement?
+# Which features will eventually be implemented?

 > All the important ones.
-Eventually.

 Some known big ones: